 Additionally, because of the characteristics of our production system, we have quality-control teams (technical specialists hired by Mango on a full-time basis), who live in the production areas themselves.
-Each day, these teams visit different factories and workshops (the system is already operating in Morocco and South-East Asia, and is being introduced and adapted in the other countries).
+Each day, these teams visit different factories and workshops.